-The man on the porch laughed with his elbow leaning on the wooden railing and his other hand gripping the side of his hips.
+The man on the porch laughed, his elbow leaning on the wooden railing and his other hand gripping the side of his hip.
 Even the flashlight above him brightened a bit.

 “Now, now folks, this black box here is a true genius!
 Ask any question you’d like, and she’ll answer right away!”

 The people murmured suspiciously and peeked at each other, like nosy children scheming to do something mischievous.

 “I’ll go first,” a broad man boomed and stepped forward from the crowd.